Sam5440/Genshin_Impact_Teleport/README.md

 ## [Chinese]SDK-China Optimized

 > After SDK-China manually filtered and optimized the points with higher efficiency, but only Chinese

+## SleepJson

+> A collection of teleportation points that maximizes efficiency,by SDK-China

 # Data From